ShadyHippo/JavaTutorials/README.md

 ##about me
 ```
-I am a Computer Science major at Grand Valley State University in Michigan and was building these tutorials for my brother.
+I am a Computer Science major at Grand Valley State University in Michigan.
+I am building these tutorials for my brothers, and thought they could be useful to others as well.
 I'm also in a web development class and finally had an idea for a website I could make for people!
 I am very excited to have these available for people.
 ```

 ## Project setup